earthcube/scheduler/dagster/implnets/README_DEV.md

 In prep for using a service that can mount the gleaner/nabu configs, the local also creates 'file' configs using   config/$PROJECT/gleanerconfig.yaml and  config/$PROJECT/nabuconfig.yaml

+NOTE: Presently the service starting the container needs to be a swarm... this means that GLEANERIO_DOCKER_URL=unix:///var/run/docker.sock will not work